JerryChiaRuiChang/FLAME/cran-comments.md

 -   Possibly mis-spelled words in DESCRIPTION: 'A (3:8) Inference' (4:9)

-This words were the name of the package and were not mis-spelled.
+These words were not mis-spelled.

 Downstream dependencies
 -----------------------